 But I think we each have one other land that defines us, and that is what I call our “Comeback Country,” the spot that calls us back, time and time again.

 And so it was with Churchill for me.
-Coming back in the fall after ten years away, I had to wonder: Has climate change changed Churchill?
+Coming back in the fall after 10 years away, I had to wonder: has climate change changed Churchill?

 Two weeks ago, on October 16, the Churchill I now entered was a very different place.
 There was no snow in sight.
-That night, as I sat on the tundra rover in thirty-degree temperatures, I realized that I didn’t need the parka and boots I had been provided.
+That night, as I sat on the tundra rover in 30-degree temperatures, I realized that I didn’t need the parka and boots I had been provided.
 Was this climate change at work?
-Would there even be any polar bears in Churchill at this same time — this time around?
+Would there even be any polar bears in Churchill at this same time—this time around?

 A polar bear mind-set

 To my mind, polar bears and snow just seem to go together.
 Perhaps it’s because of the many media images of polar bears on ice floes or the thousands of pictures of them on Christmas cards, where mothers and cubs are cuddled together in their wintery habitat.

 As poster children for global warming, polar bears are unique among animals protected under the Endangered Species Act because they were the first to be designated as threatened because of global warming.
 Ever since then, they—and their environments—have been surrounded by controversy.
 According to Mark Serreze, director of the National Snow and Ice Data Center, the Arctic will be ice-free by the summer of 2030.
 More than two-thirds of the world’s polar bears could be wiped out.
 Other sources, however, point out that polar bears are highly adaptable and that making any predictions about their future cannot be scientifically validated.

 The week I got back home, it snowed in Churchill.
 NatHab guide Brad Josephs wrote on his Facebook page, “Gale force winds shaking the windows, thick ice from freezing rain covering the land, drifting snow, cracker shells going off outside hazing polar bears out of town—love polar bear season!”